tomma5o/claxed/README.md

 ## About The Project

-The idea is born with the usage of [tailwind CSS](https://tailwindcss.com/), classes framework is very helpful for giving us all the sizes, colors, spacings but sometimes can be messy if you type your classes inside the component and not to mention when you want a conditional class based on the props 💆‍♂️
+The idea is born while using [tailwind CSS](https://tailwindcss.com/) which is very helpful in giving us all the CSS classes for sizes, colors, spacings, but sometimes can be messy if you have a lot of classes to type inside the component.
+And not to mention when you want a conditional class based on a prop 💆‍♂️

-With this syntax heavily inspired by [styled-components](https://styled-components.com/), we can keep our DOM a little cleaner with some utility like props interpolation inside the template string.
+With claxed, heavily inspired by [styled-components](https://styled-components.com/), we can keep our DOM a little bit cleaner with the help of some utilities like props interpolation inside the template string.

 <!-- GETTING STARTED -->